 - non-bitumen synthetic underlayment

 The purpose is to prevent your roof deck from getting wet.
-It lays between the shingles and decking.
+It lies between the shingles and decking.
 You cannot see underlayment after the installation of your new roof is complete.

 Keeping You Dry; The Importance of Drip Edge on your Residential Roof

-Drip edge is flashing that helps whisk water away from your fascia.
+The drip edge is flashing which helps whisk water away from your fascia.
 Moisture that gets behind your fascia can lead to mold or rot and in severe cases, early failure of your roof system.